Do Billionaires Get a Bad Rap?

 Of course, that probably has the question backward.
 It isn’t can a billionaire be a good person, it’s can a good person become a billionaire.

 We sometimes point to examples, like Warren Buffett, who routinely argues for a more equitable economic policy.
 Some folks respect Mark Cuban’s stances on social justice issues.
 Bill and Melinda Gates have given away the GDP of a medium-sized country.
 And a Google search for [good billionaire] returns plenty of nominations.

 Maybe.
 I don’t have a comprehensive knowledge of how all these fortunes were amassed, so possibly one can reach the top of that mountain of gold ethically.

 It seems clear enough, though, that if you are a “good billionaire” you’re the exception.

-And if the people with all the money are good human beings that rarely, it says something dire about the system that produces them and it has pointed implications for policy reform.
+And if the people with all the money are so rarely good human beings, it says something dire about the system that produces them and it has pointed implications for policy reform.